Mahmud-Un-Nabi/Hospital-Management-Dashboard-Power-BI-Project/README.md

 ## Project Overview

-This Power BI dashboard is designed to provide a comprehensive and interactive visualization of hospital management data.
+This Power BI dashboard is designed from the inpiration of a youtube tutorial of the channel named 'Top Varsity' to provide a comprehensive and interactive visualization of hospital management data.
 It helps in monitoring patient activity, hospital performance, and key healthcare metrics through visual storytelling.
 The project uses patient-level data to derive insights related to admission trends, discharge follow-ups, billing, insurance claims, medical tests, doctor feedback, and more.

 ##  Dataset Features